Zheng-NGS-Lab/SplitFusion/README.md

 Challenges in the diagnosis of gene fusions include poor sample quality, limited amount of available clinical specimens, and complicated gene rearrangements.
 The anchored multiplex PCR (AMP) is a clinically proven technology designed, in one purpose, for robust detection of gene fusions across clinical samples of different types and varied qualities, including RNA extracted from FFPE samples.

-**SplitFusion** is a companion data pipeline for AMP, for the detection of gene fusion based on split alignments, i.e. reads crossing fusion breakpoints, with the ability to accurately infer in-frame or out-of-frame of fusion partners of a given fusion candidate.
-SplitFusion also outputs example breakpoint-supporting seqeunces in FASTA format, allowing for further investigations.
+**SplitFusion** can be used for RNA-seq data and the Anchored Multiplex PCR (AMP) data, for detecting gene fusions based on BWA-MEM split alignments, i.e. reads crossing fusion breakpoints, with the ability to accurately infer frame-ness and exon-boundary alignments for prediction functional fusions.
+SplitFusion also outputs example breakpoint-supporting seqeunces in FASTA and BAM format, allowing for further investigations.

 ## Reference publication
 [Zheng Z, et al. Anchored multiplex PCR for targeted next-generation sequencing.
 Nat Med.
 2014](http://www.nature.com/nm/journal/v20/n12/full/nm.3729.html)